NoteDance/Note-documentation/README.md

 ---

-# `Building a Custom Agent by Extending the RL Base Class`
+# Building a Custom Agent by Extending the RL Base Class:

 This example demonstrates how to construct a reinforcement learning (RL) agent by extending a custom `RL` base class.
 The implementation uses both `Model` and `RL` classes to structure the agent modularly.
 Here, `Model` serves as a neural network wrapper, while `RL` manages RL-specific components.